woistkeller/eightyfour/README.md

 <h2>Structure</h2>

-I like to use folders to mimic the project structure.
-So in the components folder, you can find all the global components, and you can go through folders to locate yourself as using the application.
-This way I can still have different components with different functions with same name.
+I like to use folders to mimic the structure of the project.
+So in the components folder, you can find all the global components, and you can scroll through folders to locate how using the application.
+This way, I can still have different components with different functions with the same name.

-In the **api** folder, each file in to a specfic piece from de project.
+In the api folder, each file is for a specific slice of the project.

-Redux setup follows the documentation: redux store in **/app**, as your api folder as well.
-The slices can be find in **/features**
+Redux's configuration follows the documentation: redux store in /app, as does its api folder as well.
+The slices can be found in /features

 <h2>Issues</h2>